-AP-65 Homeless and Other Special Needs Activities - 91.220(i) Introduction
+AP-65 Homeless and Other Special Needs Activities - 91.220(i)

 Homeward Bound is the centralized intake location for the Continuum of Care (CoC).
 Through the collaboration of the Homeward Bound partnership agencies, the governing board for the CoC, is funded through grants from Housing and Urban Development and the Illinois Department of Human Services.
 Homeward Bound provides supportive housing, case management, and supportive services and necessary referrals to homeless person.
-Homeward Bound was established 26 years ago and continues to add components to meeting the needs of homeless individuals and families.
+Homeward Bound was established 27 years ago and continues to add components to meeting the needs of homeless individuals and families.
 Partner agencies are DOVE, Inc., Decatur Housing Authority (DHA), Empowerment Opportunity Center formerly known as DMCOC, Heritage Behavior Health Center, Community Investment Corporation of Decatur (CICD), Millikin University, Macon-Piatt Regional Office on Education, Salvation Army, Good Samaritan Inn, Crossing Healthcare, God's Shelter of Love, Decatur Public Schools, Baby Talk, and the City of Decatur.

 The City of Decatur works to ensure individuals with disabilities including severe mental illness, developmental disabilities and physical disabilities are housed through available funding sources.
-Collaboration and coordination between agencies serving individuals with special needs make certain services are available at varied levels of need including intermediate care facilities, developmental centers as well as housing assistance to prevent homelessness when individuals are transitioning from care facilities back into the community.
-The needs of elderly, persons with disabilities, alcohol and/or drug additions, HIV/Aid as public housing residents exists in regard to the ability to have safe affordable, housing options.
+Collaboration and coordination between agencies serving individuals with special needs make certain services are available at varied levels of need including intermediate care facilities and developmental centers, as well as housing assistance, to prevent homelessness when individuals are transitioning from care facilities back into the community.
+The needs of elderly, persons with disabilities, alcohol and/or drug additions, HIV/AIDS as public housing residents exists in regard to the ability to have safe affordable, housing options.
 In effort to ensure appropriate supportive housing for persons returning from health and mental institutions, the CoC is working with community-based service providers to integrate coordinated case management and utilization of the HMIS database.
 The City provides rehabilitation improvements which include accessibility, energy efficiency improvements, and more.
 The City works with homeowners to connect them to services which may assist the homeowner with the challenge at hand.
 This may be linking the individual to the United Way for a ramp, to DMCOC for weatherization or power bill assistance, to CICD for credit counseling, DFA program formerly known as the MAXX program for limited emergency assistance, and Community Home Environmental Learning Project (CHELP) for adult protective services, disability care, elder care, general home cleaning, homemaking, personal care assistance, transportation.
 This is only a few of the different resources in the community.

 Homelessness is a significant social issue affecting many individuals and families across the country.
 Many stereotypes and misconceptions exist regarding the homeless population.
 For instance, many believe that individuals who experience homelessness are in their current situation because of a personal deficit.
-Many homeless individuals are impacted by issues out of their control.
-Such issues include Post-Traumatic Stress Disorder (PTSD), mental illness, physical disability, developmental disability, substance abuse, brain injury and domestic violence.
-The January 28, 2021 Point In Time (PIT) data revealed that a number of individuals experience two or more of these issues simultaneously.
-8 key sights were looked at in Decatur.
-The number of homeless is the lowest since 2013.
-Factors which may have affected the count include the amount of available assistance/funding, rent protection, and the pandemic stimulus checks.
+Many homeless individuals are impacted by issues out of their control, such as Post-Traumatic Stress Disorder (PTSD), mental illness, physical disability, developmental disability, substance abuse, brain injury, and domestic violence.
+The January 29, 2022 Point In Time (PIT) data revealed that a number of individuals experience two or more of these issues simultaneously.
+Data from the 2022 PIT count revealed that the homeless population increased from 83 in 2021 to 93 in 2022; however, despite growth in the past year, the overall homeless population has shown a significant decline over the past decade, a trend of which continues.